SunnyORCL/Iteam-DR-TF/docs/dataguard/replicating-dataguard.md

     - New VCN CIDR (Note: has to be non-overlapping to Primary Region VCN to allow for Peering)
     - New Subnet CIDR

+## OCI Console Steps

+1. Create a DB Security List to allow DB connections and communication with Standby DB's Subnet (take Subnet CIDR from New Variables).
+Assign to Primary DB's Subnet.
+(Step cannot be done in Terraform)

+2. Create a DB Route Table that routes Standby VCN Traffic to DRG (take VCN CIDR from New Variables).
+Assign to DB's Subnet.
+(Step cannot be done in Terraform)

+2. Download Resource Stack.

 ## Changes to make to .tf files

 ### Generic Changes

-- Remove Defined Tags exported with each resource.
+1. Remove Defined Tags exported with each resource.
 They have been automatically marked with the time the resource was created which will not be accurate for the standby environment.

-- Change Default Exported Resource Names.
+2. Change Resource Names and Display Names.
 This is optional.
-If you choose to change the names, be sure to change them throughout the files since the resources often refer to each other.
+If you choose to change the resource names, be sure to change them throughout the files since the resources often refer to each other.
+WORKING NOTE: DO YOU MAYBE HAVE TO CHANGE THESE VALUES?
+IS KEEPING ALL THE VALUES THE SAME PERHAPS WHAT IS CAUSING MY DNSRECORD ERROR?

 ### PROVIDER.TF

-Change the OCI Provider to include the identificaiton information to be able to run terraform from the command line.
+Change the OCI Provider to include the identification information to be able to run terraform from the command line.
 Create a second OCI Provider to refer to the Primary region in the few instances where we need to pull data to connect the Disaster Recovery environment.
 ```
 # OCI Provider for Standby Region (Default)
 provider oci {
 	region 		         = var.region
 	tenancy_ocid         = var.tenancy_id
   	user_ocid            = var.user_id
   	fingerprint          = var.api_fingerprint